w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ### Voting on referenda

-Essentially, Polkadot introduces an idea called Voluntary Locking that lets the token holders increasing the voting power by declaring how long they are willing to lock-up their DOTs, hence, the maximum number of votes for each token holder will be calculated by the following formula:
+Essentially, Polkadot introduces an idea called Voluntary Locking that lets the token holders to increase the voting power by declaring how long they are willing to lock-up their DOTs, hence, the maximum number of votes for each token holder will be calculated by the following formula:

 Based on the current testnet setting, the maximum number of lock periods could NOT be more than 6.